zuzann18/Predictive-Analysis-of-FIFA/README.md

 - To analyze historical data of World Cup matches.
 - To predict match outcomes based on statistical modeling.

-## Predictive Modeling:
+## Feature Engineering:
-Feature Engineering: New features were engineered, including FIFA rankings and match-specific variables like team groupings for the World Cup.
+New features were engineered, including FIFA rankings and match-specific variables like team groupings for the World Cup.
 These features are predictors that significantly influence match outcomes and were included to enhance model accuracy.

+Cleaning and Structuring: After loading the data, the initial steps involved converting the date column to a datetime format, which is critical for time series analysis. data cleaning :handling missing values by removing any records with incomplete data Categorical and Numerical Variable Processing: Key variables included the match outcome, which was treated as a categorical dependent variable (win, loss, draw).
+Numerical data such as match scores were also crucial and underwent normalization to ensure they were properly scaled for the predictive models.

 ## Technologies Used